This Demonstration counts the number of partition subsum polynomials without repeated roots.[more]

 For example, .

 The term indicates that there are three ways to get the subsum 1, as there are three parts that are 1.
 In this polynomial, each power happens to have a nonzero coefficient, which means that the partition has a subsum for each number from 1 to ; so is called a complete partition .
-If the coefficients are all 1 and none are missing, the partition is called perfect ; 8421 is an obvious example.
-The list of coeffficients is always symmetric: if summing the subset of gives , then summing gives , so in , the coefficients of and are equal.
+The list of coefficients is always symmetric: if summing the subset of gives , then summing gives , so in , the coefficients of and are equal.

 Theorem: The number of partitions for which has no repeated root is the semi-Fibonacci sequence.